0nza1101/leaflet-velocity-ts/README.md

 ### Compared to the other version :
 * This version is compatible with the latest version of leaflet.
-* This version adds a better particles management when zooming and moving the map which causes better performance on mobile devices.
+* This version adds a better particles management when zooming and moving the map which gives better performance on mobile devices.
 * This version does not need jQuery in order to work.
 * This version does not need leaflet-velocity.css to be included.